-The output buffer
+The output driver

-When the input is high the NMOS act as a short-circuit and the PMOS as a open-circuit: the output is pulled down to GND.
+When the input is high the NMOS act as a short-circuit and the PMOS as an open-circuit: the output is pulled down to GND.
 When the input is low the PMOS act as short-circuit and the NMOS as an open-circuit: the output is pulled up to VCC.

 The output buffer can be configured to act as push-pull as well as open-drain.
 This configuration can be done acting on the Output Type register (also know as GPIOx_OTYPER).